How to Write an Annual Leave Request Letter: Examples for 2026

 End with a clear approval step

-Do not close with a vague thank-you line and stop there.
-Ask for confirmation, or invite a quick discussion if the dates need adjusting.
+Do not end with just a vague thank-you.
+Ask for confirmation, or invite a brief discussion if the dates need to be adjusted.

 Please let me know whether these dates are approved, or if a slight adjustment would be easier for team cover.